neilbacon/esp32_battery/README.md

 - notifies motion updates, enters deep sleep after `TIME_NOTIFY` since the last update.

 After a deep sleep it restarts from scratch and the client must reconnect.

+PIR, LED and touch input usage is the same as in `Experiment 1`.

 ### Test Client